noahcape/cypress/README.md

 ## License

-Hemlock is licensed under the BSD 3 license (see `LICENSE` in the main repository).
+cypress is licensed under the BSD 3 license (see `LICENSE` in the main repository).